sociocast/sociocast-android/README.md

 ##Overview

 The Sociocast Android Library provides Adroid developers with wrapper functionality for Sociocast REST API methods.
-The Library provides basic HTTP request/response functionality as well as general queueing of entity observations when the device does not have network connectivity.
+The Library provides basic HTTP request/response functionality as well as the general queueing of entity observations when the device does not have network connectivity.
 Entity Observations are stored in a SQL Lite database, wrapped by a [Content Provider](http://developer.android.com/guide/topics/providers/content-providers.html) class.

 ##Installation